All Collections

 2000s

 After the turn of the millennium, there was also an increasing prevalence in a number of industrialized countries such as Canada, the USA, Australia, Spain, Italy, Finland, Ukraine and Russia.
-Since then, CA has gradually gained ground all over the world but especially in areas with unfavourable growing conditions.
+Since then, Regen Ag has gradually gained ground all over the world but especially in areas with unfavourable growing conditions.
 This includes agricultural areas with limited or heavy rainfall events and areas with large proportions of sloping terrain where it is crucial to either limit evaporation, erosion, or both.

 Did this answer your question?